 Irish mum Joy has Cystic Fibrosis.
 Her and Shane’s surrogacy journey began two years after Joy had a double lung transplant.
 Until then, Joy’s health was failing, and her medical team advised a pregnancy would most likely kill her within 2 – 3 years.
 However given the success of Joys transplant, and her new found health and energy, they started again to dream of a family.
 Five snowy clinic visits later and they selected a Ukraine team to help on their journey.
 Ten months later they returned to Kiev to welcome their son.

 Joy will share her insights in Dublin on 22 March along with other heterosexual and gay parents via surrogacy.
-Other mums like Shabana will do the same in London on 21 March.
 Their insights into risks, and practicalities are essential for those navigating or contemplating this route.
 Visit our page Surrogacy in Ukraine for more information.